 Woodwind offers the latest innovation in pellet grills.
 It has a Digital PID and WIFI-enabled controller that lets you change the temperature, set timers, and receive notifications when your meat reaches your set temperature—all from the palm of your hand!

 The Camp Chef WOODWIND offers a variety of features to make your grilling experience more enjoyable.
-It offers 811 sq in total rack surface area plenty of space to cook all your food, plus the lower and upper racks are also adjustable.
+It offers 811 sq in total rack surface area, plenty of space to cook all your food, plus the lower and upper racks are also adjustable.

 What makes this grill a good pellet smoker grill combo is its SideKick grilling system.
 Simply put, the Sidekick grilling system is a removable side burner that attaches to the side of the grill.
-The side burner can operate different accessories, including a grill, pizza box, a sear box, and even a griddle.
+The side burner can operate different accessories, including a grill, a pizza box, a searing box, and even a griddle.
 This level of versatility is what makes this grill our top pick.

-This grill is more of a pellet grill smoker with a “side” gas burner, if you are not using the “gas” side table, you can remove it and not have an empty and wasted cooking chamber space.
+This grill is more of a pellet grill smoker with a “side” gas burner.
+If you are not using the “gas” side table, you can remove it and not have an empty and wasted cooking chamber space.

 True, you don’t get a “full-on” gas grill like in the Pit Boss below, but the CampChef is a good grill and smoker.